Skip to content

 • Training is initiated and terminated based on specific job market demands and economic development strategies.

-• Training is short term, intensive (one year or less), non-credit, designed to meet the specific training need of identified employers and match those needs with persons seeking employment.
+• Training is short term, intensive (one year or less), non-credit, designed to meet the specific training needs of identified employers and match those needs with persons seeking employment.

 Department of Public Safety